awslabs/kubernetes-iteration-toolkit/docs/how-to-use-kit.md

     - latency for the API server calls is not impacted and SLO’s are not breached.
     - metrics for core Kubernetes components like scheduler, KCM, etcd etc.

+> Note: Kit environment created using `kitctl` supports 64k IP addresses.
+In case your use case needs kitctl to support additional IPs, feel free to open a github issue.

 ## Key Terms

 **KIT/clusters or guest clusters -** These are rapid prototyping vanilla Kubernetes clusters provisioned using using EKS-distro images.
 They take about 3-4 minutes to provision on ec2 nodes and less than 30 seconds to update their configurations.
 These clusters are provisioned by KIT-operator running in the KIT environment